reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0032} RE0032

 This error indicates that you are attempting to mutate a variable in an inappropriate place.
-Variable mutation is only allowed to occur on variables declared via `{!reach} var` and immediately before a `{!reach} continue` statement of a loop.
+Variable mutation is only allowed to occur on variables declared via `{!rsh} var` and immediately before a `{!rsh} continue` statement of a loop.

 For example, the code below attempts to mutate a loop variable improperly: